ironcore-dev/steering/README.md

 ## Meetings

-> We'll host private or public monthly steering meetings, links and dates to be announced.
+We'll host public monthly steering meetings, links and dates to be announced.
+Further technical discussion of individual bugs, fixes, enhancements and features will be held on previously established area meetings of regular cadence.
+If your presence is required on these meetings, you will be invited by organizer.

-For now, an invitation to the meeting is required, please contact the TSC Chair to get an invitation, see [OWNERS.md](./OWNERS.md).
+For now, an invitation to the TSC meeting is required, please contact the TSC Chair to get an invitation, see [OWNERS.md](./OWNERS.md).

 Meeting Notes can be found in the [./meeting-minutes](./meeting-minutes/) folder.